stepchowfun/typical/README.md

 typical format email_api.t
 ```

-### Generate code for serialization and deserialization
+### Step 2: Generate code for serialization and deserialization

 Now that we've defined some types, we can use Typical to generate the code for serialization and deserialization.
 For example, you can generate Rust code with the following: